A Categorical Semantics for Linear Logical Frameworks: Syntax

 \subsubsection{Judgements}

 We adopt a notation $\Delta;\Xi$ for contexts, where $\Delta$ is `an intuitionistic region' and $\Xi$ is `a linear region', as in DILL \cite{barber1996dual}.
-The idea will be that we have an empty context and can extend an existing context $\Delta;\Xi$ with both intuitionistic and linear types that are allowed to depend on $\Delta$.
+The idea is that we have an empty context and can extend an existing context $\Delta;\Xi$ with both intuitionistic and linear types that are allowed to depend on $\Delta$.

-Our language will express judgements of the following six forms.
+Our language expresses judgements of the following six forms.